YosaiProject/yosai/doc/docs/authorization.md

         :param logical_operator:  indicates whether all or at least one permission check is true (any)
-        :type: and OR all (from python stdlib)
+        :type: any OR all (from python stdlib)

         :raises UnauthorizedException: if any permission is unauthorized
         """